June 20, 2015 at 1 p.m.

-On February 14th, L. Caroline Underwood will be remembered as a highly regarded educator and benefactor of our own Underwood Museum.
-Local actor Patty Larzelere will portray Miss Underwood’s life as a teacher during the first part of the 20th century with information and items found in the Underwood collection.
+L. Caroline Underwood was remembered in February as a highly regarded educator and benefactor of our own Underwood Museum.
+Local actor Patty Larzelere portrayed Miss Underwood’s life as a teacher during the first part of the 20th century with information and items found in the Underwood collection.

-On March 21st you will learn about the roles and expectations placed on young women in the nineteenth century in the presentation: “Young Mary Bitley of Jerusalem” presentation.
-Donna Copson portrays Miss Bitley using her personal mid-19th century journal, while the Bitley home will be discussed by a current co-owner, Carolyne Hunt.
+In March the roles and expectations placed on young women in the nineteenth century was brought forward in the presentation: “Young Mary Bitley of Jerusalem.”
+Donna Copson presented Miss Bitley from the young woman’s personal mid-19th century journal.
+The Bitley historic home rejuvenation was by current owners, Carolyne and Jon Hunt.

-On May 9th we will bring you “The Danes of Yates County”, with Stephanie Olsen, bringing to life people from her own family’s immigrant history in light of the larger story of the Danish people’s settlement in Yates County.
+On May 9th “The Danes of Yates County”, with Stephanie Olsen, will be discussed.
+Ms. Olsen will bring to life people from her own family’s immigrant history in light of the larger story of the Danish people’s settlement in Yates County.

-Additionally, as part of the “Women Who Made a Difference” year-long effort, we will make available certain audio-video recordings from the project “Through the Eyes of Women: Yates County.”
-These first-person recordings were made in the early 2000’s by members of the Yates County Branch of the American Association of University Women (AAUW) and feature more Yates County life experiences from a women’s viewpoint.
+Additionally, as part of the “Women Who Made a Difference” year-long effort, we are making available audio-video recordings from the project “Through the Eyes of Women: Yates County.”
+These first-person recordings were made in the early 2000’s by members of the Yates County Branch of the American Association of University Women (AAUW) and feature Yates County life experiences from a women’s viewpoint.

-The first two interviews are now available on You Tube.
-These are fun and informative of a women’s real life experience of the times past.
-As time progresses, we will add more.
+These videos are fun and inform about a women’s real life experience of the times past.
+As time progresses, check here as more will be added.

 Below, Bonnie Barney interviews Doris Scherer.
 Doris was born in 1903 and grew up in a house on North Main Street near the hospital and the railroad track.
-Doris witnessed the evolution of transportation from the train and horse and buggy to the automobile.
-She tells of attending the Sampson Opera House and dances in Electric Park, the Keuka Hotel and roller skating at the Lakeside Hotel.
+Doris tells of transportation experiences including train travel, the horse and buggy, then the early automobile.
+The Sampson Opera House, dances at Electric Park and the Keuka Hotel, and roller skating at the Lakeside Hotel.